 No one knows what could or will happen, if anything, but it's important to plan well ahead for such a long term catastrophe.
-An internet search on this question points primarily to FM type handhelds.
-Everyone thinks handheld transceivers available on the market today will be the only communications needed and solely rely on them but these will most likely die of a lack of batteries whether it be alkalines or some kind of rechargeable chemistry which will still have a limited life.
-Plus, they're for short range use only, less than three miles at best for point to point communications to keep in touch with family and friends and keeping your perimeter secure.
+Answers to an internet search on this question points primarily to FM type handhelds.
+Everyone thinks handheld transceivers and mobile units available on the market today will be the only communications needed and solely rely on them.
+I have seen and heard so many posts on forums and Youtube videos stating the use and reliance on 2 meter/70cm bands and how this is all you'll ever need.
+This is so wrong.
+They are for short range use only, less than three miles at best unless your standing on top of a mountain, and they're for point to point communications to keep in touch with family, neighbors, prepper group, friends, and in keeping your perimeter secure.
+They will most likely die of a lack of batteries whether they be Alkalines or some kind of rechargeable chemistry which will still have a limited life.
 These include FRS, GMRS, MURS, and even most VHF/UHF amateur radio transceivers and are impossible for long range communication.
-After a few days or weeks most all VHF and UHF repeaters will have gone down too.
-So don't think stocking up on a few Baofeng UV5R's and stashing them away are going to be your main source of communication.
-There is a learning curve on knowing how to program and use these cheaper type of radios.
+After a few days or weeks most all VHF and UHF repeaters will have gone down.
+So don't think stocking up on a few handie talkies such as the Baofeng UV5R's and stashing them away are going to be your main source of communication.
+There is also a learning curve on knowing how to program and use these cheaper type of radios.

-Many think the amateur radio HF bands (80 thru 20 meters) will be the most useful for long distance communication if everything fails.
+Amateur radio HF bands (80 thru 20 meters) will be the most useful for long distance communications if everything fails.
 But even those will require a long term power source.
 As long as power is plentiful, communications all over the world is possible.
-Plus, a thorough understanding on how it works, bands to use, modes of operation (CW or SSB), propagation, communications etiquette, all need to be understood in order to reliably use the ham bands.
+Plus, a thorough understanding on how it works, bands to use, modes of operation (CW or SSB), propagation and band openings, communications etiquette, all need to be understood in order to reliably use the HF ham bands.
 Many digital modes could be used if you have supporting computer capabilities.
-But again, you have to have an ample unlimited power source and know specifically how to use it.
+And again, you have to have an ample unlimited power source and know specifically how to use it.

 What happens if you have to bug out, take all your belongings in your backpack or go bag and disappear into the wilderness or remote area for an extended period?
 This may never happen but shouldn't you prepare for the worst anyway?
 And if nothing happens at least you have a great system for Field Day every June.
 You can't take your bulky 100 watt HF mobile radio into the woods or anywhere else without a good source of reliable power.
 Also, the radio, antenna, accessories, and batteries will probably weigh more than your whole G.O.O.D. backpack.
 So what are your options?

 You may have to choose a single band that will do the job.
-Then you'll need to select all your accessories to accommodate your system and be small and light enough to easy to carry.
+Then you'll need to select all your accessories to accommodate your system and be small and light enough to easily carry.
 This author believes the best all around band is 40 meters.
 The antenna length may be long but not impossible to implement.
 The propagation on that band allows for almost 24/7 usage.
-You may have to limit yourself to CW only and sideband monitoring.
+You may have to limit yourself to CW only.
 A good 40 meter CW transceiver with razor sharp sensitivity capable of about 2 watts output and low receive current draw would be ideal.
 There are a number of good small QRP rigs out there so it will be your personal preference.
-However I recommend the ME40+ because of these requirements, simplicity, and reliability.
+QRP is an amateur radio abbreviation for low power, less than 5 watts output.
+There are many individuals, groups, clubs and contests devoted to the QRP mode.
+There are many QRP radios available and many in DIY kits.
+I recommend the ME40+ because of the requirements, simplicity, and reliability.
 Power usage is low enough you so you could even use a small solar panel to charge up a battery system or few high "capacity" capacitors instead of chemical batteries which have limitations and will eventually die.
 It is important to have a renewable source of power, disconnected from the grid to operate your system for an infinite period of time.

 The system I am going to describe should meet all the needs for maybe less than US$100 if you shop around, and be small enough to carry in a lunchbox size case.
 Of course you may have your own preferences in radio, antenna system, and power source but these are suggestions for those getting started.